justinpfister/base-server-setup/README.md

 ### run-dbserver-setup.sh :

+``sh run-dbserver-setup.sh``

 >   Designed to setup the database and other storage applications.
+The primary objective of the server is to run MySQL et al. However, it also includes Nginx and PHP for running phpmysql admin and simular programs.

 -------------------